CouncilofLorien/counciloflorien.github.io/docs/rulesarchive/thewizardsunlimited.md

 These rules are organized into four sections: the Starter Rules, the Standard Rules, the Optional Rules, and the Appendices.
 The Starter and Standard Rules are for a two-player game; multi-player rules are provided in the Optional Rules.

-The introductory material on pages 4-8 provides a brief player turn summary, player notes, and definitions of commonly used terms.
+The introductory material on [pages 4-8](/rules-archive/the-wizards-unlimited#brief-player-turn-summary) provides a brief player turn summary, player notes, and definitions of commonly used terms.

-_The Starter Rules_ — The Starter Rules contain all of the guidelines you need to play METW.
+_The Starter Rules_ — The Starter Rules contain all of the guidelines you need to play _METW_.
 They have been designed to simplify teaching the game and to speed up play.
-You should use the Starter
-Rules if you and your opponent have never played this game before **or** if one of you only has access to a starter deck.

-If you are already an experienced player of collectible card games, you might read the next couple of pages and the sections that are not boxed.
+You should use the Starter Rules if you and your opponent have never played this game before **or** if one of you only has access to a starter deck.<br>If you are already an experienced player of collectible card games, you might read the next couple of pages and the sections that are not boxed.
 As you play, you can refer to the other material that details the more complex rules and situations that may arise during play.

 _The Standard Rules_ — These rules assume you have already played several games using the Starter Rules.
 The Standard Rules consist of additions and extensions to the Starter Rules that make play and deck building more flexible, exciting, and interesting.
-We recommend that experienced METW players use all of the Standard Rules.
+We recommend that experienced _METW_ players use all of the Standard Rules.

 _The Optional Rules_ — Interesting variations to the standard rules.
 Before play begins, both players must agree on which optional rules are to be used.